Installation Guidelines

 • Pumping procedures and sequence is key to preventing installation malfunctions

-• Typical crew size includes 4 laborers, 1 pump operator, and 1 superintendent
+• Typical crew size includes four laborers, one pump operator, and one superintendent